armelleduston/bst270_StarWars/README.md

 ## Additional Information

 ### Data Dictionary
-A data dictionary title "Data_dict.csv" was added including questions and possible responses linked to each variable in the dataset.
+A data dictionary title "Data_dict.csv" is included with the survey questions and data types linked to each variable in the dataset.

 ### Source